Tag: poem analysis

 When I Heard the Learn’d Astronomer

-When I Heard the Learn’d Astronomer by Walt Whitman When I heard the learn’d astronomer, When the proofs, the figures, were ranged in columns before me, When I was shown the charts and diagrams, to add, divide, and measure them,…
+When I heard the learn’d astronomer, When the proofs, the figures, were ranged in columns before me, When the proofs, the figures, were shown to me to add, divide, and measure them, When I sat, and heard the astronomer, where…

 Wild Oats